Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Introduction

 .1 in

-{\bf Nonbubbling Theorem~1.4.} {\sl Suppose that the $n$-dimensional Riemannian manifold $M$ has positive complex sectional curvature, $n \geq 4$.
+{\bf Nonbubbling Theorem~1.4.} {\sl Suppose that the $n$-dimensional Riemannian manifold $M$ has positive half-isotropic sectional curvatures, where $n \geq 4$.
 If a sequence of $\alpha $-energy critical points approaches a bubble tree containing $k$ nonconstant minimal two-spheres in the limit, then the Morse index of these critical points must eventually be at least $k(n-2)$.}

 .1 in